wifisensing/PicoScenes-Manual/source/channels.rst

 Wi-Fi Channelization
 ==========================

-Many PicoScenes users are confused by how to correctly set channel for *array_prepare_for_picoscenes* or *PicoScenes* commands.
+Many PicoScenes users are confused by how to correctly set channel for *array_prepare_for_picoscenes* and *PicoScenes* commands.
 In this pages, we give some typical examples and a full Wi-Fi channel table for reference.

 Examples on How to Specify Wi-Fi Channels for COTS NICs and SDR Devices